codesandbox/codesandbox-client/contributor-docs/adding-template.md

 Unlike sandboxes, **containers** are executed on a server.
 This makes it possible to create projects that are end-to-end based, like `Next.js` with CodeSandbox, and also makes it possible to build bigger projects. **Containers** let you run any command, and everything that works locally will also work in container.

 However, like the sandboxes, **containers** also come with some limitations.
-In order to work on a container, you need to be signed in as a user, you can't edit containers while offline, it's not possible viewing them from an embed, and ~~you can only have a limited amount of container based projects~~ ([containers are now out of beta](https://medium.com/@compuives/codesandbox-containers-out-of-beta-improvements-be79679df4cc)).
+In order to work on a container, you need to be signed in as a user, you can't edit containers while offline, it's not possible viewing them from an embed, and you can only have a limited amount of container based projects.

 ### Which one to choose?

 As you have read above, the template type determines whether a project is executed in a *sandbox in a browser* or in a *container on a server*.
 This means that the template type you have to choose, depends on your specific use-case and where you want your project to be executed.

-If you would like to demonstrate CLI functionality, we recommend that you use a **container** type template, and if you want to demonstrate a JavaScript framework (like `create-react-app`) we recommended using a**sandbox** type template.
+If you would like to demonstrate CLI functionality, we recommend that you use a **container** type template, and if you want to demonstrate a JavaScript framework (like `React`) we recommended using a **sandbox** type template.

 We encourage everyone to first evaluate whether the template works as a sandbox, before deciding on using a container.